rust-lang/book/2018-edition/src/ch15-03-drop.md

 <span class="caption">Listing 15-14: A `CustomSmartPointer` struct that
 implements the `Drop` trait where we would put our cleanup code</span>

-The `Drop` trait is included in the prelude, so we don’t need to import it.
+The `Drop` trait is included in the prelude, so we don’t need to bring it into scope.
 We implement the `Drop` trait on `CustomSmartPointer` and provide an implementation for the `drop` method that calls `println!`.
 The body of the `drop` function is where you would place any logic that you wanted to run when an instance of your type goes out of scope.
 We’re printing some text here to